ranstlouis/dynamixel_servo/README.md

 - [Ax-12A-servo-library](https://github.com/jumejume1/AX-12A-servo-library) library (_optional_) - For connecting to servos via hardware serial (used for changing baud rates)

 ## Setup
-1. Use "DynamixelBaudSwitch" to switch the baud rate of your servo to **57600**.
+1. Use "DynamixelBaudSwitch" from [here](https://github.com/cbteeple/dynamixel_servo) to switch the baud rate of your servo to **57600**.
-	- Be sure to connect the data line of the servo to the TX pin on your arduino.
+	1. Be sure to connect the data line of the servo to the TX pin on your Arduino.
-	- Upload the program to the arduino.
-That's it.
+	2. Upload the program to the Arduino.
 2. Upload the "Dynamixel_Control_single" firmware.
 	1. Define the comm pin to use (since dynamixels can be daisy-chained).
 This pin needs to have interrupt capabillities to work correctly.
 	2. Define servo ID (This is the internal ID of the servo.
 Default is 1.)